lorranavf/diversity_of_gh18_family_in_arthropods/README.md

 This repository contains:

-Supplementary Materials for Diversity of chitinases GH18 family in arthropods
+Supplementary Materials for Diversity of Glycosyl Hydrolase Family 18 in Arthropods

 Tables:
 - Domains associated with GH18 family (Supplementary Table 1).